canSAS-org/canSAS2012/canSAS2012/docs/source/examples.rst

 Consider the multi-technique experiment that produces small-angle neutron and X-ray scattering data.
 Here the SANS data image is 100 x 512 pixels and the SAXS data is 256 x 256 pixels.
+(Normally, you will need more metadata for each probe, such as wavelength, to make a full analysis using both datasets.)

 .. code-block:: text
   :linenos: